 Success and enjoyment in the 1983 tour had been so great that back home at the ‘winding-up’ meeting, no fewer than 153 choristers (the number present!) unanimously voted to continue; the ‘raison d’etre’ being to continue to take abroad the traditions of the Welsh Male Choir.

-Regular concerts in the UK have been included since the late ‘80s with St David’s Day celebration concerts always being performed outside Wales.
+Regular concerts in the UK have been included since the late ‘80s with St David’s Day celebration concerts nearly always being performed outside Wales.
 These have included visits to Cheltenham Town Hall, Hereford Cathedral, Oxford Town Hall, and Wantage (which has proved extremely popular of late!!)

 The first annual concert supported by our core sponsor Texaco, took place in St David’s Hall, Cardiff in 1987.
 Côr Meibion De Cymru is now sponsored by that company’s successor at Pembroke Refinery, Valero.
 Since 1987, we have staged a sponsored concert every year*, and are very proud of the fact that the venue is now St. Davids Cathedral, Pembrokeshire. (*Although, there was no Concert in 2014 as The South Wales Male Choir was in Flanders honouring the memory of the British Expeditionary Force and their sacrifice 100 years ago)